Gabriel Meli: Loan to Fano

 On 21 August 2020, Meli was signed by Serie C club Alma Juventus Fano on a season-long loan deal.
 On 27 September he made his league debut for the club in a 2–2 away draw against Perugia.
 Ten days later, on 7 October, Meli kept his first clean sheet for the club in a 0–0 away draw against Carpi.
 On 11 November he kept his second clean sheet for the club in a 0–0 away draw against Fermana and four weeks later his third clean sheet with another 0–0 away draw against Vis Pesaro.
 He lost the role of starting goalkeeper to Aniello Viscovo in the second half of the season.
 Meli ended his season-long loan to Fano with 17 appearances, all in the first part of the season, 23 goals conceded and 4 clean sheet.

 Loan to Südtirol

 On 27 July 2021, he was loaned to Serie C club Südtirol.

 Loan to Recanatese

 On 25 January 2023, Meli moved to Serie C club Recanatese on loan.

+Taranto

+On 20 August 2024, Meli signed a one-year deal with Taranto.